 The purpose of impeachment, a primary tool of cross-examination, is to discredit the testimony of a witness in a court case.
 McCormick on Evidence § 33 lays out five main ways to challenge a witness’s credibility.

 The first, what McCormick terms “self-contradiction,” is to introduce evidence that the witness has said something different in the past.
-The rules for introducing such a prior inconsistent statement in Washington, D.C. can be found here.
+This is what is called a prior inconsistent statement in Washington.
+The rules for introducing such a statement in D.C. can be found here.

 The second mode of impeachment is to introduce evidence of bias on the part of the witness.
 Such bias – some basis for suggesting that witness might have shaded his/her testimony – could be based, for example, on emotional or pecuniary interests.
 The witness, for example, might be motivated to provide favorable testimony for a family member or friend.

 The third mode of impeachment would be to challenge the witness’s “character”; that is, the person’s honesty, truthfulness, integrity, and morality.
 After all, the witness might be simply lying.